Glenwood Canyon likely to remain closed for ‘weeks’ as I-70 assessed, repaired following numerous mudslides

 Lew displayed rock specimens from several layers deep within the geologically unique canyon that indicate the extent of the forces impacting the high canyon walls.

+Stan Hilkey, executive director for the Colorado Department of Public Safety, said during the news conference that a dual concern is the impacts from the tons of debris pouring into the Colorado River.

+“The debris in the river is diverting the river into areas where it previously didn’t flow, including up against the highway and causing more damage, or to the other side of the river where it could eventually impact the railway,” Hilkey said of the Union Pacific Railroad line that carries freight and passenger trains.
+The UP line has also been closed since the latest slides.

-Once the interstate does reopen, it is likely to be down to one lane in both directions, transportation officials said.
+Once the interstate reopens, it is likely to be down to one lane in both directions, transportation officials said.

 In the meantime, motorists are advised to take the northern alternate route from I-70 westbound at Silverthorne via Colorado Highway 9 to U.S. 40 through Steamboat Springs and Craig, and Colorado 13 south to Rifle and back onto I-70, and vice versa for eastbound traffic.

-Garfield County and Pitkin County local traffic is allowed to travel between Rifle and Glenwood and onto Colorado 82, but must exit at West Rifle and get back onto I-70 at the Main Rifle exit or points to the east.
+Garfield County and Pitkin County local traffic is allowed to travel between Rifle and Glenwood and onto State Highway 82 but must exit at West Rifle and get back onto I-70 at the Main Rifle exit or points to the east.

 Through-traffic is not allowed past Rifle on the west and Dotsero to the east.

-Amtrak spokesman Mark Maggiori said Monday that the California Zephyr has been temporarily suspended and is not running on an alternate route, as has been the case with past closures in Colorado.
+Amtrak spokesman Mark Maggiori said Monday the California Zephyr line is temporarily suspended and is not running on an alternate route, as has been the case with past closures in Colorado.

 “Sometimes we will re-route through Wyoming, but UP can’t support that at this time,” Maggiori said.